Designed by Ludwig Mies van der Rohe in 1929

+For a timeless combination, match the Barcelona chair with the Ottoman, and enjoy even greater comfort.
 Everyone knows the Barcelona Chair, a leading example of design and craftsmanship.
 In 1929, Ludwig Mies van der Rohe designed the German pavilion for the World Expo in Barcelona.
 Especially for this, he also created the Barcelona Chair.
 For the typical cross frame, he was inspired by the seats from ancient Rome.
 The production of the Barcelona Chair involves a lot of manual work.
 For example, the elegant chrome frame is polished by hand.
 The 40 individual panels for the chair are cut hand-welted and hand-tufted with leather and buttons produced from a single cowhide.
 Knoll has been holding the exclusive rights for the production since 1953.
-You can combine the stunning chair with the matching Ottoman, for even greater comfort.

 Oops, our configurator isn’t able to show the article of your choice.
 No worries, we have taken note of your specific choice, so you can just get on with your order.
 We will make sure you receive exactly what you want.
 In the meantime, we will continue to work on improving your shopping experience.

 Currently in stock!

 * Should an article be priced incorrectly on our website, despite our greatest care and attention, the correct price is the official one as listed in the most recent product catalogues of the brands we offer.
 All prices on Designcollectors are including 21% VAT.
 The costs of administration, packaging and insurance are included.
 Over € 500, transport to some 30 countries is free of charge.
 For orders below € 500, there are additional shipping charges, according to the destination.
 Companies abroad can purchase all products from Designcollectors excluding VAT.